farreeez/Q-learning-path-finding-raycast/README.md

 ## Description

-This project is a continuation to two of my previous projects [Raycasting Engine](https://github.com/farreeez/raycasting-project) and [TicTacToeAi](https://github.com/farreeez/TicTacToeAi) where I used the raycasting engine to further solidify my understanding of reinforcement learning concepts.
-This time I implemented path finding through the use of tabular Q-learning, a reinforcement learning algorithm that uses a table to store the values of state-action pairs.
+This project is a continuation to two of my previous projects [Raycasting Engine](https://github.com/farreeez/raycasting-project) and [TicTacToeAi](https://github.com/farreeez/TicTacToeAi) as I am using the raycasting engine to further solidify my understanding of reinforcement learning concepts.
+I implemented path finding through the use of tabular Q-learning, a reinforcement learning algorithm that uses a table to store the values of state-action pairs.
 Through this approach, the AI learns the optimal path by updating the values based on rewards received from different actions, allowing it to make more informed decisions.
 Additionally, I made minor enhancements to the Raycasting Engine, including the addition of automatic shooting.

 here is a video demonstrating how the program works.